akansha-kalra/RLC2024-DDT-Reward-Learning/Readme.md

 </p>

 ***Akansha Kalra, Daniel S. Brown***

 This repository contains a code used to conduct experiments reported in the paper on Atari , Visual MNIST Gridworls and Cartpole.

+***For detailed instructions to run experiments on that domain, please refer to Readme under each folder/domain respectively.***
 <p align=center>
   <img src='assets/breakout1_cropped.png' width=500>
 </p>